Table of Contents

 Minimising personal tax liability

 Dividends up to £1,000 in a single tax year are tax-free.
-Dividends above this amount are liable for dividend tax, but not Income Tax or NIC.
-Dividend tax is lower than Income Tax.
+Above this amount, dividends are liable to dividend tax, but not Income Tax or NIC.
+This is beneficial because dividend tax rates are lower than Income Tax rates.

 Registering for Self Assessment

-Directors can register for Self Assessment with HMRC online and complete a tax return every year to report additional income that is not received through PAYE.
+Limited company directors can register for Self Assessment with HMRC online and complete a tax return every year to report additional income that is not received through PAYE.
 Income from all sources (including capital gains), whether received from the company or elsewhere, must be declared in this tax return.

 The most popular and convenient option is to file an online return.
 It must be submitted to HMRC before midnight on 31st January following the end of the tax year.
 The deadline for filing a paper return 31st October.
 All tax and National Insurance must be paid by 31st January.